Tel: 020 7405 1222 or email

-11 South Square offers extensive experience and expertise in the field of entertainment and media law.
-Its members have acted in a number of ground-breaking media cases in recent years, typically involving interplay between intellectual property rights and contractual obligations.
-All members of Chambers accept media cases.
+11 South Square offers extensive expertise and experience in the field of media and entertainment law.
+Its members regularly act in high-profile media cases which often involve an interplay between media and technology with intellectual property rights and contractual obligations.

 Notable Cases